ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hass/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* IMPORTANT: js-controller 2.0 is needed st least!
 * (Apollon77) Fix start issue
+* (Apollon77/Garfonso) Fix issue where value could not be set in hass

 ### 1.0.0 (2020-12-13)
 * (bluefox) added the support of compact mode